Fabio Borini

-He started his career at Bologna, before moving to Chelsea in 2007.
-In 2011, Borini joined Championship side Swansea City on loan, and eventually signed for Roma, before moving to Liverpool in 2012.
+Borini started his career at Bologna, before moving to Chelsea in 2007.
+In 2011, he joined Championship side Swansea City on loan, and eventually signed for Roma, before moving to Liverpool in 2012.
 He spent the 2013–14 season on loan at Sunderland, and after a season back at Liverpool he joined Sunderland permanently in August 2015.

 Borini made his senior international debut in 2012, and was an unused member of the Italian squad that reached the Euro 2012 final.

 Club career

 Borini first started playing football at the age of eight and was raised supporting the local club Bologna.
 He joined Bologna in 2001, as a youth player.

 Chelsea

 Borini joined Chelsea in the summer of 2007 from Bologna.
 During the 2008–09 season, he was made first choice striker for reserves.
 He was the top scorer for the reserves with 10 goals from 11 appearances.
 Borini scored against Manchester United in the FA Youth Cup.

-On 1 September 2009, he was added to Carlo Ancelotti's Champions League squad and he made the bench against FC Porto.
+On 1 September 2009, he was added to Carlo Ancelotti's Champions League squad and he made the bench against Porto.
 He made the substitutes bench again a few days later on 20 September, replacing Nicolas Anelka in the 89th minute to make his first team debut for Chelsea against Tottenham Hotspur.
 His full debut came against Queens Park Rangers in the League Cup third round.
 On 8 December 2009, Borini made his Champions League debut in the 2–2 draw against APOEL.
 He played his first FA Cup game against Watford in the third round, coming on in the 70th minute for Daniel Sturridge as the Blues won 5–0.
 Borini underwent a hernia operation which put him out of action for quite some time.

 Captain Borini scored five times to bring Chelsea Reserves back from 0–3 against West Bromwich Albion Reserves on 20 October 2010.
 Chelsea Reserves won the match 5–4.